 "Still."
 Lily's eyes swept the room.

-As he walked downstairs Severus tried to ignore the frustration of the fact that his mother had left without bothering to tell him where she was going and when – or even if – she would be back.
+As he walked downstairs, Severus tried to ignore the frustration he felt at the fact that his mother had left without bothering to tell him where she was going and when – or even if – she would be back.

 "She's gone isn't she?"
 Lily asked as he reached the bottom of the stairs.